jokob-sk/NetAlertX/pholus/README.md

+# INFO
+For anyone reading, `pholus.py` is not actively developed as this project only uses `pholus3.py`.

 # Pholus
 A multicast DNS and DNS Service Discovery Security Assessment Tool It can perform recconnaisance, Denial of Service, Man in the Middle attacks